duskconductor/basic-git-commands/GitCommandList.md

 You should see origin for both fetch and push.

+**Remote is basically just the link to your remote repository (your GitHub repo) and is used when pushing / pulling from your local repository (your computer).
+You can name it anything but the default / standard is usually 'origin'**

 ---

 ## If you want to copy an existing GitHub repo onto your computer